Skip to main content

 • Can only be given as directed on the label.

-Over the counter medications: All OTC (Ex. of OTC meds: tylenol, advil, mucinex, cough syrups, cough drops etc.) medications must have a medication administration consent form signed authorizing school personnel to administer the medications as directed on the label.
-These medications must be in their original container, after 10 days of use, a physician's note is required.
-Even if the student is eighteen years of age, if they are living at home with a parent, the parent must give written permission for the student to have medications administered at school.
-Only if the student eighteen years of age and living on their own will they be allowed to write their own note for administration.
+Over the counter medications: All OTC (Ex. of OTC meds: Tylenol, Advil, Mucinex, cough syrups, cough drops etc.) medications must have a medication administration consent form signed by parent and physician authorizing school personnel to administer the medications as directed on the label.
+These medications must be in their original container, a physician's note is required.
+Even if the student is eighteen years of age, if they are living at home with a parent, the parent must give written permission for the student to have medications administered at school and a physician must authorize the administration of the medication.
+Only if the student is eighteen years of age and living on their own will they be allowed to write their own note for administration.

 • If the substance is herbal/homeopathic or a dietary supplement, it must be delivered by the parent and will only be administered if required by the student’s Individualized Education Program (IEP) or Section 504 Plan for a student with disabilities.
-The school is not allowed to furnish aspirin, Tylenol, etc. You may deliver it to the nurse to give to your child by following the above requirements.
-Under no circumstances will medicines be given that do not meet the above requirements!
-If you have any health related questions, our school nurse will be available daily from 7:45 a.m.-3:30 p.m.
+The school is not allowed to furnish aspirin, Tylenol, etc. You may deliver it to the nurse to give it to your child by following the above requirements.
+Under no circumstances will medicines be given that do not meet the above requirements.
+If you have any health-related questions, our school nurse will be available daily from 7:45 a.m.-3:30 p.m.

 Asthma: A student with asthma who has written authorization from his or her parent and physician or other licensed health care provider may be permitted, at the student’s discretion, to possess and use prescribed asthma medication at school or school-related events.
 The student and parents should see the school nurse or principal if the student has been prescribed asthma medication for use during the school day.
 [For further information, see policies at FFAC.]